adnaniazi/tailfindr/README.md

     reads and adjust the `basecall_group` parameter accordingly in the `find_tails()` function as demonstrated in the use case \# 4 above.

+In the next release of MinKNOW, there will be an option to save the Move table in the the FAST5 files produced by live basecalling.
+When this happens, tailfindr will work on MinKNOW Live Basecalled reads out of the box without you having to re-basecall your live-basecalled data.

   - For DNA data, tailfindr decides whether a read is poly(A) or poly(T) based on finding Nanopore primers/adaptors.
 If you are using the flipflop model to basecall DNA data, please ensure that the nanopore